keelan-krinsky/University-Notes.-/Notes/APES/Integrated Notes.markdown

 2. Clouds are an emergent property of water vapour particles in the atmosphere

 ##### Bifurcations
-Small random changes in a system which can lead to large changes in the direction the system taked and the ultimate stable state which the system settles at.
+Small random changes in a system which can lead to large changes in the direction the system takes and the ultimate stable state which the system settles at.

 ##### Genet
 Organisms (of the same species) with distinct genetic make up.

 ##### Ramet
-Orgamsims which have an identical genetype but which are none-the-less modular/ meaningfully separate physically of morphologically
+Organisms which have an identical genotype but which are none-the-less modular/ meaningfully separate physically of morphologically

 # Background